MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/protocol-activation.md

 ## iOS and Android protocol activation

-The Dynamics 365 Remote Assist mobile application supports two methods for protocol activation:
+The Dynamics 365 Remote Assist mobile application supports the following protocol activation method:

 -   “ramobile” is for video-enabled calling.